adni@portfolio:~/ $

 adni onoh.

 Distributed systems engineer and full-stack web developer.
-Currently interning at a healthtech startup writing software that's helping people track and care for their mental health, building a personal project that combines my web and distributed systems experience (see Distributed Microservices Demo Suite ↓), and interview prepping.
+Currently interning at a healthtech startup writing software that's helping people track and take care of their mental health.
+I am also maintaining and adding features to the University at Buffalo CSE department's project management tool. (see Highlights for my best work ↓)

 cat about.md # readme · markdown